QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     g_params, b_params, t_params)
 ```

-One interesting insight is that the GDP growth of Argentina did not fall during the two recessions in the 1970s and 1990s when most of the developed economies were affected.
+One interesting insight is that the GDP growth rate of Argentina behaved differently during the two recessions in the 1970s and 1990s compared to most developed countries.

 We will revisit this topic [later](synchronization).